-The DP's EMS is based on the requirements of ISO14001:2015 (International Standard for Environmental Management Systems).
-A major review of DP's EMS is planned for 2016/17 with a view to gaining ISO14001 certification.
+DP's EMS achieved certification to the requirements of ISO14001:2015 (International Standard for Environmental Management Systems) on 11 December 2017.

-There are 12 EMS procedures (EMSPs) that explain the operation of the EMS and are summarised as follows:
+There are 13 EMS procedures (EMSPs) that explain the operation of the EMS and are summarised as follows:

 - 1. Issues.
-This procedure details the method by which DP identifies its environmental issues and the actual or potential impacts associated with those issues. - 2.
-Legal and Other Requirements.
+This procedure details the method by which DP identifies its environmental issues and the actual or potential impacts associated with those issues. - Legal and Other Requirements.
 This procedure enables relevant DP employees to interpret legislative and other statutory requirements and determine other requirements (e.g. operational conditions) applicable to the business. - 3.
 Objectives and Targets.
-This procedure assists the Port Management Group set environmental objectives and targets, based on the impacts identified and the risk ranking assigned in the Issues Register to achieve the goals outlined in the Environmental Policy. - 4.
+This procedure assists the Port Management Group set environmental objectives and targets, based on the impacts identified and the risk ranking assigned in the Aspects and Impacts Register to achieve the goals outlined in the Environmental Policy. - 4.
 Training, Awareness and Competence.
-This procedure provides guidelines for environmental awareness training of relevant DP employees to ensure DP personnel have the specific skills, knowledge and competency levels in their roles to achieve the goals of the Environmental Policy; and that appropriate training is provided where gaps in skills, knowledge and/or competency are identified. - 5.
+This procedure provides guidelines for environmental awareness training of relevant DP employees to ensure DP personnel have the specific skills, knowledge and competency levels in their roles to achieve the goals of the environmental policy; and that appropriate training is provided where gaps in skills, knowledge and/or competency are identified. - 5.
 Communication and Reporting.
 This procedure ensures that there is clear communication on environmental issues within DP; and a system for receiving, documenting and responding to relevant communication from external interested parties. - 6.
 Document Control.
 This procedure describes the procedure for the control of all documentation relating to the EMS. - 7.
 Emergency Preparedness and Response.
 This procedure provides DP with a framework to establish and maintain procedures to identify the potential for and to respond to accidents and emergencies, and for preventing and mitigating the environmental impacts that may be associated with them. - 8.
 Monitoring and Measurement.
 The purpose of this procedure is to ensure that effective monitoring and measurement of DP activities that may have a significant impact on the environment are undertaken on a regular basis. - 9.
 Non-conformance, Corrective and Preventative Action.
 This procedure provides a guideline for DP to ensure that major technical non-conformances are identified and included on the Issues Register; and system non-conformances are identified and addressed prior to the finalisation of the audit report. - 10.
 Records.
 This procedure provides guidelines for the identification, maintenance and disposal of environmental records. - 11.
 Management System Audit.
 This procedure describes the methods and responsibilities for the planning, preparation, performance, reporting and follow up of the EMS Audits.

-12. Management Review.
-This procedure provides a guideline for the Management Review of DP's Environmental Management System.
+- 12. Management Review.
+This procedure provides a guideline for the Management Review of DP's Environmental Management System. - 13.
+Non-Conformance.
+This procedure provides a guideline for managing non-conformance, corrective and preventative actions.